bterbs/ToDoList-PoweredByAsana/README.md

 1. Clone or fork git repo
 2. Install your dependencies: `$ npm install`
 3. An Asana Personal Access Token is necessary for the application to function:

-   a.
-Log onto: [https://asana.com/developers/documentation/getting-started/auth](https://asana.com/developers/documentation/getting-started/auth) for information on getting a personal access token.
+   1. Log onto: [https://asana.com/developers/documentation/getting-started/auth](https://asana.com/developers/documentation/getting-started/auth) for information on getting a personal access token.
-   b.
-Create an empty file called 'config.js' in the root folder of your application.
+   2. Create an empty file called 'config.js' in the root folder of your application.
-   c.
-Paste this code in the file and save:
+   3. Paste this code in the file and save:
       `const keys = {
       API_KEY: '[paste your personal access token here]' };

    module.exports = { keys };`